Cleveland Museum of Art: European Painting and Sculpture

 This collection holds pieces dating from 1500 to 1800, with major works representing Italian Baroque, Spanish Baroque, Italian Renaissance, as well as significant French, British, and Dutch paintings.

 American Painting and Sculpture

 The collection is concise, containing about 300 paintings and 90 sculptures.
 Major attractions in the collection include William Sideny Mount's The Power of Music, Frederich Edwin Church's Twilight in the Wilderness, and Albert Pinkham Ryder's The Racetrack (Death on a Pale Horse).
 A number of Cleveland-based artists are also included in the museum's holdings, placing an emphasis on local art.

 Photography

 The Cleveland Museum of Art contains a small collection of fine art photography, dating back to 1893.
 Of special note are pieces from photography's first contributors, particularly French, English, and American photographers.
 Other highlights of the collection are "photography with complete sets of The North American Indian by Edward S. Curtis and Camera Work; surrealist photography created primarily between the two world wars; and Cleveland-specific subject matter produced by regional and national photographers".

+Armor Court

+The Jack, Joseph and Morton Mandel Armor Court was established by the museum’s first director, Frederic Allen Whiting, and remains in its original location since the opening of the museum in 1916.
+It displays a variety of representative European arms and armor, along with regimental banners and tapestries, dating from medieval to renaissance times.
+Central to the collection is "Armor for Man and Horse with Völs-Colonna Arms", from Northern Italy (c.
+1575), a full set of decorated armor for a knight and his horse, prepared for jousting.
+The combined weight of the man's and horse's armor is 114 pounds.